In front-end systems, “state management” is very important.

 onChanged: (bool? newValue) {

-// "ref.read" calls a Notifier method from the Provider.
+// "ref.read" calls the methods of the Notifier from the Provider.

 ref.read(todoNotifierProvider.notifier).toggle(todoItem.id);